Precision Pro NX10 Review: Is this Rangefinder a Bushnell Killer?

 Both the Ace Speaker and the Precision Pro R1 featured highly refreshed packaging designs with a transparent box that both looks and feels high-end.

-I was expecting the same from the NX10, but it’s clear they’re differentiating their GPS-enabled models and their other products through their design language.
+I was expecting the same from the NX10, but it’s clear they’re differentiating their GPS-enabled products and their other products through their design language.

 The box immediately gives you a sense of what you’re in store for with the NX10 with the phrase “Play with Style” dotting the box design.